The Kost of Freedom

 Photo: Ferry Firdaus for This Is Southeast Asia

 I rarely came home late from work when I was living at the kost.
 I would have my dinner, clean my room, take a shower, then binge on BTS videos on YouTube before I went to sleep.
 The manager seemed to understand that I didn’t like being disturbed.
-Sometimes she would check on me if she suspected a new neighbour was being a bit too chatty or nosy or was annoying me.
+Sometimes she would check on me if she suspected a new neighbor was being a bit too chatty or nosy or was annoying me.

 In the past few years I’ve come to prefer time by myself and wasn’t enthusiastic about meeting new people.
 That was also another reason why I didn’t want to live in a mixed-sex kost.
 Imagine how many times I would have to say no to friends or strangers asking me ‘Let’s go to my room’ or ‘Can I go to your room?’
-I didn’t like people coming in and out of my room and judging me for my book collection or the colour of my bedsheets.
+I didn’t like people coming in and out of my room and judging me for my book collection or the color of my bedsheets.
 Or leaving the smell of their perfume on my pillow.

-Since I realised just how much I enjoyed being left on my own, I started treating my room as a fortress.
+Since I realized just how much I enjoyed being left on my own, I started treating my room as a fortress.
 The pandemic gave me even more reason to pull up the drawbridge.
 When the Delta variant was wreaking havoc in Indonesia, I only left my room once a week.
 It didn’t faze me at all.
 I disinfected my room every couple of days and installed an air purifier.

 The room was my territory.